abonvalle/ngx-material-themer/README.md

 - Add a list of Material components to check/uncheck depending on whether they are used in the application to optimize theming and builds.

-- Add a tutorial/cheatsheet tab to explain how each Material component uses palettes
+- Add a tutorial/cheatsheet or lexical tab to explain how each Material component uses palettes

 - Improve the preview panel :
   - Add an error input in the preview panel